devashishlahariya9/STM32F4-SDCARD-BMP-IMAGE-VIEWER/README.md

 Note: The Sysem Clock must be set to 168MHz and should not be changed.

 Steps:
-1. Create a GUI Project with TouchGFX Designer and Setup your peripherals as follwos:
+1. Create a GUI Project with TouchGFX Designer and Setup your peripherals as follws:
    1. Set SPI Speed to 2.624MBits/s (SPI1 in my case).
    2. Set GPIOB3 as SPI_CS.
    3. Enable FATFS (User Defined in my case)